 To that end, we have tried to identify the places in Ohio that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in North Canton don’t mind us spreading the word.

-Here are our top ten places in the Buckeye State to retire for 2018:
+Here are our top ten places in the Buckeye State to retire for 2019:

-How We Determined The Best Places To Retire In the Buckeye State
+How We Determined The Best Places To Retire In the Buckeye State for 2019

+We then narrowed it down to places with at least 10,000 people that weren’t townships.
 This left us with 135 places from across the state.

 - Low cost of living as measured by rent